pbmanis/pyabr3/README.md

     c. _Pause_: Pause acquisition (for anesthesia, etc.)
     d. _Resume_: Resume after a pause.
     e. _Stop_: Stop acquisition (saves data to that point)
+        Note: I typically do 2-3 full waves, or 1024-1536 reps before stopping

+5. When finished, hit _Quit_ to exit the progam
+6. Saved data will be found in _This PC > Desktop > pyabr > abr_data_
+    Note: Be sure to move all data before you start another run, as it will be saved in the same directory.

 Status
 ------